-Surprisingly, an interview between a Bandai Namco representative and Miyazaki revealed that Elden Ring has been in development since early 2017, when the final DLC of Dark Souls 3 was completed.
+In an interview, a Bandai Namco representative and Miyazaki revealed that Elden Ring has been in development since early 2017, when the final DLC of Dark Souls 3 was completed.
 However, with Sekiro: Shadows Die Twice in the way, we suspect Elden Ring wasn’t getting very much hands-on development time.

-While we haven't gotten a real update on the game, FromSoftware did reach out to the community on Twitter, saying that it appreciates all the enthusiasm and support shown for Elden Ring, and that it hopes that fans look forward to it.
-So, at the very least, the game still exists.
-That's a win in my book.
+FromSoftware previously reached out to the community on Twitter, saying that it appreciates all the enthusiasm and support shown for Elden Ring, and that it hopes that fans look forward to it.

 Elden Ring gameplay

-Unfortunately, we haven’t seen any gameplay for Elden Ring yet; FromSoftware has dubbed it an action RPG, so it’s probably going to be more like Dark Souls and Bloodborne than it is Sekiro, which was a full-blown action game.
+FromSoftware has dubbed it an action RPG, so it’s going to be more like Dark Souls and Bloodborne than it is Sekiro, which was a full-blown action game.

 And much like Dark Souls, you get to create your own unique character, as FromSoftware will be focusing heavily on RPG elements.
 Miyazaki also stated that FromSoftware is not shying away from “the fun of responsive melee-based combat.”